annettastogniew/exec-actions-tracker-2/README.md

 To bundle files, run `npm run build`.
 Bundled files (what you'd upload to Akamai) will be in the `dist` folder.

 # Project structure
 The overall parent component is `App.svelte`.
+Where data is loaded from [Google Sheet](https://docs.google.com/spreadsheets/d/1CjAlGZPrIzOG1Yj8up6ibMhOlIUYq_Z_1MqcHA7aVwA/edit?gid=0#gid=0).

 ## Custom components
 - `Controls.svelte`